Preocts/githubclient/docs/writeup.md

 }
 ```

-## Making a file, create a tree
+## Create a tree
+---

-Right now our blob just exists, without a home.
+Now our blob just exists, without a home.
 This is the same as an untracked file in a working directory of a repo.
-GitHub knows the blob exists, but it isn't tracked in history.
-By creating a tree for this blob we will stage the blob and give it a file-path at the same time.
+GitHub knows the blob exists, but it isn't tracked in history and won't be committed.
+By creating a tree for this blob we will stage the blob within the repo.
+At the same time, this will give the blob a filename and filepath.

 You'll notice we reuse the SHA from our base branch here as `base_branch`.
-That's because it's also the reference point of our new branch.
-They are at the same point in history right now, but that will change in two steps.
+Remember, that is because both our base branch and our new branch reference the same point of history in the repo.

-*Payload*
+In the `tree` object you can see how we give our blob a filename.
+If we wanted to put that file into a directory we could use `daily/documents/our_filename_here.md` and the request will place the file in `./daily/documents` of the repo.
+The `mode` here tells GitHub our blob in this tree is just a file.
+The `sha` is from the response of our create a blob step.

+Once again, we're getting a `sha` back in the response that is needed for the next step.

+*Payload:*
 ```json
 {
     "base_tree": "7fd1a60b01f91b314f59955a4e4d4e80d8edf11d",